prajolshrestha/Deep-Learning-Problems/README.md

 - 05 Pytorch - Regression (basics)

-- 06 Transformer - Monocular Depth Estimation (using pre-trained model)
+- 06 Transformer - Monocular Depth Estimation (using transformer library and pre-trained model)

 - 07 Transformer - Translation using Attention Mechanism (from scratch)